SpeedyTransforms

 SpeedyWeather.SpeedyTransforms.∇²Method

-Laplace operator ∇² applied to input alms, using precomputed eigenvalues from S. The Laplace operator acts on the unit sphere and therefore omits the 1/radius^2 scaling
+Laplace operator ∇² applied to input alms, using precomputed eigenvalues from S. Acts on the unit sphere, i.e. it omits 1/radius^2 scaling unless radius keyword argument is provided.

 source